Support Benefits During COVID-19 Pandemic

-- Resilience (Employee and Family Assistance Program (EFAP) – This program helps you reach a team of experienced counsellors from Homewood Health by phone.
-They will listen to your concerns, offer sound advice and help you create an action plan to address issues relating to self-isolation, anxiety, depression, trauma transitions, etc. An overview of the program can be found here – https://nstuinsurance.ca/members/active/resilience/
+- The Manulife Employee and Family Assistance Program (EFAP) – This program helps you reach a team of experienced counsellors from Homewood Health by phone.
+They will listen to your concerns, offer sound advice and help you create an action plan to address issues relating to self-isolation, anxiety, depression, trauma transitions, etc. An overview of the program can be found here – https://nstuinsurance.ca/members/active/manulife-efap/

 In this trying time, we encourage you to check out the Self-Care Starter Kit.
 This kit was developed pre COVID-19 but still contains some helpful ideas that can be adapted to help with self-isolation. – www.nstuinsurance.ca/wp-content/uploads/HH_NSTU_SELF-CARE-KIT_EN_1119.pdf or by calling English: 1-877-955-NSTU (6788) or in French: 1-514-875-0720.

-To access any services from Resilience, please create an account using Contract # 39146 & your “Member Certificate Number” which is actually your 6 digit Professional Number.
+To access any services from the Manulife EFAP, please create an account using Contract # 39146 & your first name, last name, email address and date of birth.

-However, as you can see, there are a number of programs that are still available to support you even as many people are practicing self-isolation.
-All of this information and much more can be found at the new NSTU Group Insurance website at www.nstuinsurance.ca.
-You can also review more details on each of these programs by reviewing the Member Assistance Program (MAP) Booklet at www.nstuinsurance.ca/wp-content/uploads/FINAL-MAP-booklet-Jan-23-2020.pdf
+As you can see, there are a number of programs that are available to support you as we continue to navigate the COVID-19 pandemic.
+All of this information and much more can be found at the NSTU Group Insurance website at www.nstuinsurance.ca.
+You can also review more details on each of these programs by reviewing the Member Assistance Program (MAP) Booklet at www.nstuinsurance.ca/wp-content/uploads/2021-MAP-Booklet.pdf

 Home Office Ergonomics